stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 excerpt: "Discover COBOL basics, history, and relevance in this article.
 Learn why this enduring language still matters in modern tech."
 ---
 ## The Problem
 As businesses began relying more heavily on computers for data processing—such as payroll, inventory, banking, and more—in the 1950s, it became clear that change was needed.
-At the time, each computer had its own proprietary programming language, which was often hardware-specific.
-As a result, sharing programs between different systems was incredibly difficult.
-It's also important to note that programming languages at the time were highly mathematical, making them inaccessible to non-technical users.
+At the time, each computer manufacturer used its own proprietary programming language, which was often tied to specific hardware.
+For instance, languages like FORTRAN and Assembly required a strong mathematical background, making them inaccessible to non-technical users.

 ## The Solution
-Realizing how much money was being wasted on porting programs to different systems, the U.S. Department of Defense (DoD) began advocating for a standardized programming language that could be easily used across different systems.
+Recognizing the inefficiency and cost of porting programs across systems, the U.S. Department of Defense (DoD) spearheaded efforts to create a standardized programming language that could be used universally.
 With this goal in mind, a group of experts gathered at the Conference on Data Systems Languages (CODASYL) in 1959.
-Among them was Grace Hopper, a pioneering computer scientist who invented the first compiler.
+Among them was [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper), a pioneering computer scientist who invented the first compiler.

 Out of this conference came the COmmon Business-Oriented Language (COBOL), a revolutionary language designed to meet the needs of business data processing.
 Among the features that made COBOL groundbreaking was its English-like syntax, which allowed non-technical people to read, understand, and even write programs.
-This was akin to how modern drag-and-drop website builders have democratized—or disrupted, depending on your perspective—web development today.
+This was similar to how modern drag-and-drop website builders have democratized—or, some might argue, disrupted—web development today.

 ## The Structure of a COBOL program
 Now that we've learned a bit about COBOL and some of the problems it solved, we'll take a look at the structure of a COBOL program.

 ### Columns in COBOL
-Since COBOL dates back to the era of punched cards, it’s no surprise that its code is organized into specific areas, each made up of one or more columns with a unique purpose.
+Since COBOL dates back to the era of punched cards—where data was physically encoded on cards—it’s no surprise that its code is organized into specific column-based areas, each serving a unique purpose.

-* Columns 1-6 - Known as the Sequence Number Area, in modern implementations of COBOL, these columns are often ignored.
+* Columns 1-6 - known as the Sequence Number Area, are often ignored in modern COBOL implementations.
-* Column 7 - Known as the Indicator Area, in modern COBOL programming, this column is primarily used for comments (with *) or left blank for regular code lines.
-Other uses of Column 7 (such as /, -, or D) are less common in contemporary COBOL development.
+* Column 7 - Column 7, known as the Indicator Area, is primarily used for comments (marked with *) or left blank for regular code lines in modern COBOL programming.
 * Columns 8-11: Area A (Margin A) - Used for division headers, section headers, paragraph names, and level indicators.
 * Columns 12-72: Area B (Margin B) - Contains the actual COBOL statements, data definitions, and procedural code.
-* Columns 73-80 - Known as the Identification Area, in modern COBOL programming, this area is rarely used.
+* Columns 73-80 - known as the Identification Area, are rarely used in modern COBOL programming.

 ### The Structure of a COBOL program
 Because COBOL is English-like, perhaps it comes as no surprise that a COBOL program is structured much like a document, with divisions, sections, paragraphs, sentences, and characters.
 Let's explore these a little more.